lablup/backend.ai/docs/user-api/exec-query.rst

    * - HTTP Status Code
      - Description
    * - 204 No Content
-     - Sent the interrupt signal to the kernel.
+     - Sent the interrupt signal to the session.
        Note that this does *not* guarantee the effectiveness of the interruption.